komei-nkmt/gke-networking-recipes/cluster-setup.md

     ```

 ## Multi-cluster environment (blue-green cluster)

+> TODO - should this move up, or should the setup steps for second cluster move out

 To implement the `multi-cluster-blue-green-cluster` pattern, we need another GKE cluster in the same region as `gke-1`.
 This section builds on the [previous section](#multi-cluster-environment-basic), and assumes you still have those clusters up and running.